WINE & WILDLIFE SAFARI

 Discover the famous Blue Mountains National Park, home to some of the country’s natural attractions, charming villages, scenic walks and native birdlife.
 Descend into the ancient Jamison Valley by Cableway and explore Jurassic rainforest via the longest boardwalk in Australia.
 Take a scenic drive to Mudgee for local food and wineries.
 Enjoy the picturesque drive to De Beaurepaire Winery for an extensive wine tasting, visit Rylstone village then drive to Wollemi National Park, known for its flora, fauna and Aboriginal rock art sites.
 Stop in Dubbo to experience a slice of Africa with a visit of the Taronga Western Plains Zoo and a stay at the stunning Zoofari Lodge.
 Final stops include Orange and the beautiful Heritage listed town of Millthorpe.

-8.30am: Join your vehicle at Central Sydney Pickup location and commence our drive to the world-famous Blue Mountains National Park.
+8.30am: Join your vehicle at Central Sydney pickup location and commence our drive to the world-famous Blue Mountains National Park.
 Home to some of the country’s most dazzling natural attractions and charming country villages, the Blue Mountains feature sensational views over the deep valley troughs, formed over millions of years.
 Arrive at Wentworth Falls where we head off for a magnificent walk that will transport you to another world.
 Approximately 3km, this is a moderately challenging Nature track and the spectacular views, swamps, lush ferns and tranquil pools make it ideal for photography.
 On completion of our walk, we arrive at the Conservation Hut where we enjoy a hearty lunch with one non-alcoholic beverage per person.
-From here, we call into the picturesque village of Leura where you have time at leisure to explore this boutique village before we arrive at our accommodation for the next 2 nights.
+From here, we call into the picturesque village of Leura where you have time at leisure to explore this boutique village before we arrive at our accommodation, Parklands Country Gardens for the next 2 nights.
 Time to relax and enjoy the surroundings.
-Early evening a short drive has us arriving at the spectacular Hydro Majestic where we enjoy a 2 course dinner food only at the stunning Wintergarden Restaurant.

-Accommodation: Lilianfels Blue Mountains – Deluxe King Valley View Rooms x 2 nights
+Accommodation: Parklands Country Gardens – Loft Rooms x 2 nights

 From here our day will focus on visiting a range of remote lookouts with stunning views over the blue hued valley, enjoy short scenic walks and look for native birdlife.
-Your experienced guide will discuss the history of the Blue Mountains and it’s flora and fauna.
+Your experience guide will discuss the history of the Blue Mountains and it’s flora and fauna.
 Lunch will be at a local café today at own expense.
-We return to Lilianfels mid-afternoon for some time at leisure.
+We return mid-afternoon for some time at leisure.
 Early evening we travel to Cahill’s Lookout, a fantastic place to watch sunset with views across the Megalong Valley, glimpses through to the Jamison Valley, and a view of the Narrow Neck Plateau that separates the two… and the way golden hour lights up Narrow Neck is simply the best.
-We will enjoy sunset drinks and some light nibbles before returning to enjoy a 2 course dinner food only, at the beautiful Echoes Restaurant, located just next door to Lilianfels.
+We will enjoy sunset drinks and some light nibbles before arriving at a local restaurant in Leura for a casual dinner.
+Dinner this evening is at own expense.

 Day 3: Monday, Blue Mountains – Mudgee (BL)

-After breakfast we depart Lilianfels and enjoy the scenic drive to the Tomah Botanical Gardens.
+After breakfast we depart and enjoy the scenic drive to the Tomah Botanical Gardens.
 Sitting at 850 metres above sea level, they are the most elevated gardens in Australia and are a showcase of local and imported cool climate plants and alpine rainforest.
 The 28 hectares of curated garden and a further 244 hectares of wilderness sits inside the UNESCO World Heritage Area.
 Here we will have an expertly curated walk through the gardens and interpretation centre and enjoy morning tea refreshments.
 Continuing on, it’s a scenic 2.15 hour drive to our destination for the next 2 nights Mudgee.
-On arrival into the region, we will enjoy lunch at a local café and spend the afternoon visiting a selection of the local wineries before checking in to our accommodation.
+On arrival into the region, we will enjoy lunch of local produce platters at a local winery and visit a selection of the local wineries before checking in to our accommodation.
 Dinner reservations will be made at a local restaurant and is at own expense.

 Accommodation: Perry St Hotel Mudgee x 2 nights

-Accommodation: Western Plains Zoo, Zoofari – Animal View Lodge x 2 nights
+Accommodation: Western Plains Zoo, Zoofari – Animal View Lodge x 1 night

 Price + Inclusions